Towards a student-worker alliance!

 - Our communities all over Ireland have felt the economic crisis and the misery it has caused.
 The response of the State, North and South of the border, has been to cut mental health services.
 It is clear that a capitalist state and society does not care for the working class.
 Ireland has the fourth highest suicide rate among teens in the EU.
 In 2009, Ireland faced the highest amount of suicides in one year ever, 552, at the beginning of the crisis.

 - The CYM believes that the resolution to mental health issues is first and foremost about facilitating immediate help, support and aid to those who need it.
 We cannot leave our people in the darkness and must stand by them in their time of need.
 Comprehensive State funded assistance must not be cut any further and we will form resistance to this ruthless austerity.

 - The CYM believes that comprehensive State-run health plans are the way to resolve part of the crisis.
 We see the increase in suicide and mental health issues as connected to the conditions people are facing in their material reality.
 Therefore we fundamentally believe improving people’s socio-economic conditions is key to addressing the mental health and subsequently the suicide crisis.
 Economic support structures in housing, employment and childcare need to be integrated with social support structures in community activities and mutual aid.
-Long-term community treatment practices need to be emphasized in addition to emergency services to ensure that individuals do not become isolated and that emergency treatment is used for its intended purpose.
+Long-term community treatment practices need to be emphasised in addition to emergency services to ensure that individuals do not become isolated and that emergency treatment is used for its intended purpose.
 Doctors and therapists should receive free state-subsidised educations on the understanding that they will practice locally as community doctors after graduation.
 These permanent local services should be built up to relieve an acute and emergency response service which is stretched too thin and free up beds to help those who do need institutionalisation.
 The role of the state has to be at the forefront of mental health service delivery, replacing private voluntary organisations with publicly funded mixed professional/community groups.